 Click Here for tab for Mighty to Save by Hillsong

-We’ll be using the chords D, A, F sharp minor, and E for this song.
-It follows more of a traditional song structure so there are different parts for the verse, chorus, etc. But as long as you memorize these chords that’s enough to play the whole song.
+We’ll be using the chords: D, A, F sharp minor, and E. It follows more of a traditional song structure, so there are different parts for the verse, chorus, etc. But as long as you memorize these chords, that’s enough to play the whole song.

 My Soul Sings by Cory Asbury

 Click Here for tab for My Soul Sings by Cory Asbury

 Here we have a fantastic song written by the popular worship pastor and songwriter who is also part of the Bethel Music collective, Cory Asbury.
 Throughout his career, he has garnered several awards including nominations for Best Contemporary Christian Music Performance at the 2019 Grammy Music Awards.